 "Not this time, 'hon.
 I need to look into some complaints 'bout that Lazy S ranch, first thing."

-Her disappointment was quickly overtaken by this information.
-She failed to keep her interest under wraps.
+Her disappointment was quickly overtaken by this interesting information.
 "Aren't they the ones that bought the, ah, Evans property?"

 "That'd be the one."